oneapi-src/level-zero/README.md

 This will enforce the Loader to print all errors whether fatal or non-fatal to stderr with the PREFIX `ZE_LOADER_DEBUG_TRACE:`.

+# Logging to File - PREVIEW
+The Level Zero Loader uses spdlog logging and can be controlled via environment variables:

+`ZEL_ENABLE_LOADER_LOGGING=1`
+`ZEL_LOADER_LOG_FILE=/path/to/logfile`
+`ZEL_LOADER_LOGGING_LEVEL=debug`

+Valid logging levels are trace, debug, info, warn, error, critical, off.
+Logging is disabled by default but when enabled the default level is 'warn'.
+The default log file is 'ze_loader.log' in the current directory

+This feature is in early development and is preview only.

 # Contributing

 See [CONTRIBUTING](CONTRIBUTING.md) for more information.